PovertyAction/guides/CleaningGuide/01 Raw Survey Data Management/11 Numerical Formats.md

 ## Dataset Size & Memory Usage

-There are a number of concrete ways to avoid this, as well as a lot written on how this affects computation in broader computer science.
-Memory conservation is generally not relevant for statistical programming with small N survey data that we normally work with in IPA.
+There are a number of concrete ways to avoid this, as well as a lot written on how this affects computation.
+Memory conservation is generally not relevant for statistical programming with small N survey data that we normally work with at IPA.
 But this can be the relevant in large datasets where using memory on extraneous digits will slow basic computations substantively.
-Administrative data with observations in the hundreds of thousands to millions is an example of this.
+Administrative data with observations in the hundreds of thousands to millions is an example of this that is relevant for many IPA projects.

-It's generally good practice to reduce the size of files using `compress` or by generating values in the smallest format such as  `gen byte dummy = (q1 == "Yes")` when the data are larger or if you are performing commands that are computationally intensive for Stata (various types of regressions, reshaping, etc.).
+It's generally good practice to reduce the size of files using `compress` or by generating values in the smallest format such as  `gen byte dummy = (q1 == "Yes")`, especially when the data are larger or if you are performing commands that are computationally intensive for Stata (various regressions, reshaping, etc.).

 If you are interested in more details, Stata Corp's blog has a few good articles on [numerical precision](https://blog.stata.com/2011/06/17/precision-yet-again-part-i/) and why [this](https://blog.stata.com/2011/06/23/precision-yet-again-part-ii/) happens in computing, as well as the [specific digits](https://www.stata.com/support/faqs/data-management/float-data-type/) that float precision loses values.